 Set Course Placement Scores

-Each college or university should establish its own course placement scores to facilitate placement decisions based on factors and data unique to each school.
+Each college, university, or career and workforce education and training provider should establish its own course placement scores to facilitate placement decisions based on factors and data unique to each school.
 ACCUPLACER doesn’t recommend course placement scores or in any way mandate the scores that any school or state system should use for college placement decisions.

 There are several methods you can use to set placement scores.
 Here's an overview of two methods.

-Another score-setting method is to use the Skills Insight statements available for each multiple-choice test.
-The skill/knowledge statements for each ACCUPLACER test are organized across seven performance score bands.
+The preferred score-setting method which can be conducted by your institution without outside involvement is Using ACCUPLACER Skills Insight to Set Course Placement Scores.
+The skill/knowledge statements are available for each multiple-choice test and are organized across seven performance score bands.
 The statements are cumulative, meaning that test takers scoring in a particular band for a given test are likely to know and be able to do everything described in their score band as well as in all lower score bands.

 Here’s How This Method Works: